 Cleaning

 Faeces and urates must be removed at least once a week, but more frequently as required.
+Please note: This would prevent any chance of natural breeding with pairs of hawks and falcons Disturbance during the breeding season is not advised – aviary design allows most raptors raptors to remain clear of faeces and urates by providing raised perches and nest ledges.
+Some owls nest on the ground but careful perch location minimises problems

 Flooring must be drop-through or easily cleaned, with consideration of selection of substrate type and minimal disturbance for ground dwelling birds.